-Our investment in our greatest asset - our people - is integral to our core values, evidenced by our inclusion of employee engagement, retention and hiring targets as components of both our 2019 and 2020 strategic and organizational initiatives.
-Our Board of Directors oversees our human capital management efforts as it views building our culture - from employee development and retention to diversity, equity, inclusion and belonging initiatives - as key to driving long-term value for our business and helping to mitigate risks.
-In February 2020, we hired Andrea Eldridge as our first Chief People Officer to ensure that our employees and culture are prioritized at every level of decision-making.
-Our Board of Directors appointed Ms. Eldridge to our executive management team in connection with her hiring.
+Our investment in our greatest asset - our people - is integral to our core values, evidenced by our inclusion of employee engagement, retention targets and cultural efforts as components of our 2020 strategic and organizational initiatives.
+Our Board of Directors oversees our people and talent efforts and views building our culture - from employee development and retention to diversity, equity, inclusion and belonging initiatives - as key to driving long-term value for our business and helping to mitigate risks.